MIGRAINES & DISABILITY BENEFITS

 RETINAL MIGRAINE (OCULAR MIGRAINE)

 A retinal migraine occurs when you experience a partial or complete loss of vision in one of your eyes.
 This loss of vision is temporary.
 The loss of vision occurs along with dull pain behind the eye.
 Then, that pain spreads to the rest of your head.
-You should always report a retinal migraine to your doctor, because it could be a sign of a more serious issue.

 PRIMARY HEADACHE DISORDERS

-Primary headache disorders are a collection of chronic headaches that include migraines, tension headaches, and trigeminal autonomic cephalalgias.
+Primary headache disorder is a collection of chronic headaches that include migraines, tension headaches, and trigeminal autonomic cephalalgias.
 These headaches are normally severe enough to require medication and emergency room visits.
 The purpose of the emergency visit is to determine what kind of headache you are having.
 The emergency room doctor can determine if there is some other reason for the headache, such as an infection or brain tumor.
 Once the doctor knows the type of headache, then the doctor can start medication and provide therapy to manage the headache.

 ARE TENSION HEADACHES THE SAME THING AS MIGRAINES?

-CAN YOU GET DISABILITY BENEFITS FOR MIGRAINES?
+CAN YOU GET SSD BENEFITS FOR MIGRAINES?

 If you suffer from chronic migraines or any other form of severe headaches, you can apply for Social Security Disability Insurance (SSDI) benefits and Supplemental Security Income (SSI) benefits.
 To determine if your migraines are severe enough to qualify for these benefits, the SSA will follow one of their rulings.
 This ruling is Social Security Ruling 19-4p.

-- physical function (such as standing or balancing)
+- physical function (such as standing)

 - understanding and using information